Climate Impacts Engineering

-- At the discretion of the student’s dissertation committee and depending on the student’s background, more than 36 credit hours of courses may be required.
+- At the discretion of the student’s dissertation committee and depending on the student’s background, more than 36 credit hours of graduate courses may be required.

 - A maximum of 24 credit hours from the master’s degree may be used to satisfy the course requirements for the PhD.

 - One foreign language if the student’s faculty committee feels that a reading knowledge of a foreign language is crucial to the student’s research efforts.